Hour of Power Relay for Sarcoma Research

 Swimming the "Hour of Power" simultaneously across the country on one afternoon adds to the spirit and fun of the relay.
 However, those teams unable to participate at the scheduled date/times are encouraged to hold a relay event whenever possible.

-The participants in the event are asked to gather donations for the Ted Mullin Fund for Pediatric Sarcoma Research at University of Chicago Medicine Comer Children's Hospital.
+The participants in the event are asked to gather donations for the Ted Mullin Fund for Pediatric Sarcoma Research at the University of Chicago Medicine Comer Children's Hospital.
 Checks should be made payable to "FJC/Ted Mullin Fund" with the team name in the memo line, and mailed to the Ted Mullin Fund, P.O.
 Box 437, Winnetka, IL 60093-0437.
 Donations may also be made online.
 All donations made to the Ted Mullin Fund are tax deductible to the extent allowed by United States law.

 We encourage participation to raise team spirit and sarcoma awareness whether or not your program is able to fund raise.